 This is the story of the The Original P.W.A.H™, how it came to be and what it can do to help you if you suffer from any kind of ear pain while sleeping.

-It all began with my mum, an Englishwomen by the name of Judy.
+It all began with an Englishwomen by the name of Judy.
 She has suffered from chronic ear pain throughout her life and has been unable to have diagnosed precisely what the problem is.
 She was fine day to day however whenever she went out on a windy day or put her head on a pillow she experienced an extreme amount of ear pain and discomfort.
 This lasted for many years with little resolution, Judy thus being resigned to a life of sleepless nights and big woolly hats.

 However, this all changed when she went on a trip to Africa.
 While travelling through the Sahara desert her guide set up camp for the evening and, to Judy’s horror, produced several hard sand-bags for everyone to use as pillows!
 For somebody suffering from an ear condition such as hers this was the worst possible situation to be in.
 A night under a beautiful canopy of stars was destined to be ruined by excruciating ear pain as her ear was squashed against the unforgiving mixture of compacted sand and sack-cloth.